algolia/kubernetes-hands-on/README.md

 * **minikube**

-A local k8s, useful for testing.
+A local k8s cluster, useful for testing.
 We use it a lot in this course.

 * **Manifest**